PouryaTak/pv-carousel/README.md

 You can use **" goNext() "** and **" goPrev() "** for arrow buttons.

-For sync any outer functionality to carousel switch, use this watcher:
+To sync any outer functionality to carousel switch, use this watcher:

 ```js
 initialNum.registerListener((val) => {